 - Although every child is different, most students are ready to "step-up" when they have been playing somewhere between 6-12 months.
-At this point, he or she has typically learned how to handle the instrument carefully and produce a characteristic sound for that instrument.
+At this point, they have typically learned how to handle the instrument carefully and produce a characteristic sound for that instrument.

-- Your child may be ready to step-up when s/he has shown a commitment to being successful in the band or orchestra.
+- Your child may be ready to step-up when they have shown a commitment to being successful in the band or orchestra.
 A step-up instrument can represent a serious investment in your child's music education.

 Why invest in a step-up instrument?